shuhrat0305/cloudwatch-metrics/README.md

 # cloudwatch-metrics
-Collects cloudwatch metrics and forward them to logz.io, based on opentelemetry collector We simplify the data export and collection for your metrics: You tell us the desired namespaces and regions you want to send your data from and we fetch the most relevant metrics to display in the Logz.io pre-built Infrastructure Monitoring dashboards.
+Collects cloudwatch metrics and forward them to logz.io, based on opentelemetry collector.
+We simplify the data export and collection for your metrics: You tell us the desired namespaces and regions you want to send your data from and we fetch the most relevant metrics to display in the Logz.io pre-built Infrastructure Monitoring dashboards.

 ### **Note:**